-The Fund will seek to achieve its investment objectives by investing primarily in Senior Loans and investments with similar economic characteristics.
+The Fund will seek to achieve its investment objectives by investing primarily in Senior Loans.
 Senior Loans will hold a first lien security interest in collateral of the Borrower and will typically pay interest at rates which are determined periodically on the basis of a floating lending rate, primarily the LIBOR, plus a premium.
 Senior Loans are typically made to Borrowers which operate in various industries and geographical regions.
 Borrowers may obtain Senior Loans to, among other reasons, refinance existing debt and for acquisitions, dividends, leveraged buyouts, and general corporate purposes.